NeurodataWithoutBorders/nwbinspector/docs/best_practices/nwbfile_metadata.rst

 NWBFile Metadata
 ================

-An NWBFile object generally contains data from a single experimental session.
+An :nwb-schema:ref:`sec-NWBFile` object generally contains data from a single experimental session.